 Four weeks will be spent at this busy, urban Level-1 Trauma Center in the heart of Jackson County, Missouri.
 Students will have the opportunity to participate on a care-team ran by the chief resident.
 Students will receive roughly equal exposure to inpatient management, outpatient clinic and the operating room.
 While this is a trauma center, students will work with faculty from various orthopaedic sub-specialties.

-This is our brand-new, state-of-art outpatient ambulatory care center across the street from Truman Medical Center-Hospital Hill.
+Our brand-new, state-of-art outpatient ambulatory care center across the street from University Health Truman Medical Center.
 Students will have the opportunity to participate in clinics and outpatient surgeries at this facility during their rotation.

 Taking call is not mandatory during this rotation.
 However, for those interested in learning about the call responsibility, the experience can be arranged by working out a schedule with our chief resident.
 Students should not attempt more than five calls for the month.